 Specifies to read audit files from the specified server.

 For the full list of options, see the auditreduce(1M) man page.

-In this example, an administrator who is assigned the System Administrator rights profile copies all files from the audit trail into a merged file on a different file system.
-The/var/audit/storage file system is on a separate disk from /var/audit which functions as the audit root file system.
+In the following example, an administrator who is assigned the System Administrator rights profile copies all files from the audit trail into a merged file on a different file system.
+The /var/audit/storage file system is on a separate disk from the /var/audit file system, the audit root file system.

 $ cd /var/audit/storage $ auditreduce -A -O All $ ls /var/audit/storage/*All 20100827183214.20100827215318.All

 In the following example, only complete files are copied from the audit trail into a merged file.
 The complete path is specified as the value of the –0 option.
 The last component of the path, Complete, is used as the suffix.

 $ auditreduce -C -O /var/audit/storage/Complete $ ls /var/audit/storage/*Complete 20100827183214.20100827214217.Complete